 - i.
 The report states "The activities will be no greater than that which emanates from surrounding farming and road traffic activities.
 The noise created from quarrying is miniscule compared to regional levels generated by farmland and public use of roads". - ii.
-The risk matrix indicates a negligible effect and a cat 2 rare low likelihood - iii.
-Please provide documented evidence for the premise that quarrying noise levels are miniscule to those generated by farming and public use of roads? - iv.
-'Noise levels over 85db require ear muffs thus the projected noise level of close to 110Db will be damaging to residents in the area and negate the claim that it is 'miniscule' - v.
-Our experience is that noise from farmland and roads is occasional traffic and seasonal farm vehicles. - vi.
-The mine is at the base of what is a natural amphitheatre created by the hill up to our property and the Nain church - vii.
-In addition, Freeling is down the hill from the mine with no natural barrier to lessen the noise - viii.
-The drill rig produces noise greater than 110 db - ix.
-To suggest that the noise of trucks, machinery and crushing operations will not be a cause of constant annoyance to nearby residents is ridiculous. - x.
-This is a quiet rural area and any increase in traffic is unacceptable and this increase applies for both trucks and light vehicles - xi.
-The noise of intermittent farming operations consist of relatively small tractors and these are already clearly audible to the residents in Nain hence the mine will be an unacceptable intrusion into our peace and amenity - xii.
-Noise pollution 6 days a week from 6 am in the morning to 5:30 pm will create a huge inconvenience and detriment to the community. - xiii.
-If the mine were to proceed, please show cause why operations should not commence after 8.00 am and cease by 4:30pm with no operations on weekends and public holidays - xiv.
-Given the rural setting the noise of operations and delivery trucks will travel greater distances and as outlined above - xv.
-The only agreed noise level acceptable to us is that we do not hear the mining operation at all - xvi.
-Noise therefore needs to be minimised or fully contained on site by Kara Resources
+The risk matrix indicates a negligible likelihood and a cat 2 rare low effect - iii.
+Please provide documented evidence for the premise that quarrying noise levels are miniscule to those generated by farming and public use of roads?
+'Noise levels over 85db require ear muffs thus the projected noise level of close to 110Db will be damaging to residents in the area and negate the claim that it is 'miniscule'

+iv.
+Our experience is that noise from farmland and roads is occasional traffic and seasonal farm vehicles.

+- v.
+In addition, the mine is at the base of what is a natural amphitheatre created by the hill up to Nain and the Nain church - vi.
+In addition, Freeling is down the hill from the mine with no natural barrier to lessen the noise - vii.
+To suggest that the noise of trucks, machinery and crushing operations will not be a cause of constant annoyance to nearby residents is ridiculous. - viii.
+This is a quiet rural area and any increase in traffic noise is unacceptable and this increase applies for both trucks and light vehicles - ix.
+The noise of intermittent farming operations consist of tractors running at constant revs unlike the up and down revs of mining dump trucks and loaders as they carry out mine operations - x.
+This mine will be crushing hard rock with generators, with machine noise, with the sound of hard rock crushing and screening will create a constant grinding and crunching mass of noise which is an unacceptable invasion into our peace and amenity xi.
+Noise pollution 6 days a week from 6 am in the morning to 5:30 pm will create a huge inconvenience and detriment to the community.

-- xvii.
-Existing noise levels need also to be established and independently monitored before any works are approved on the site - xviii.
-Please clarify how any breaches can be rectified by Kara resources and what enforcement measures, compensation and penalties are to be applied should noise exceed agreed level - xix.
-We contend that the risk matrix should read extreme effects and cat 5 virtually certain likelihood k.
+xii.
+If the mine were to proceed, please show cause why operations should not commence after 8.00 am and cease by 4:30pm with no operations on weekends and public holidays xiii.
+Given the rural setting the noise of operations and delivery trucks will travel greater distances and as outlined above xiv.
+An agreed noise level in DBs needs to be agreed, established and independently monitored before any works are approved on the site xv.
+Please clarify how any breaches can be rectified by Kara resources and what enforcement measures, compensation and penalties are to be applied should noise exceed agreed level xvi.
+We contend that the risk matrix should read extreme effects and virtually certain/high ii.
+Maintain record of any complaints.
+If complaints are not resolved the operator will conduct dust monitoring to demonstrate emissions comply with EPA policy requirements."

 4.11 dust pg.
 35